About the 2018 competition

 This entry won due to the collaborative approach that also involved physical movement.
 The final image echoed the inclusive and diverse nature of the Fringe.

-The 2018 Fringe Schools Poster Exhibition will open to the public at Dynamic Earth in May/June 2018.
+The 2018 Fringe Schools Poster Exhibition will open to the public at Dynamic Earth on 22 May 2018.
 The exhibition will be free of charge to the public and will be open until the end of August 2018.

 The exhibition will be launched with a special prize-giving ceremony at Dynamic Earth.
 Our top three winners, regional winners and shortlisted entries will be showcased at the event and friends, family and teachers will be invited to celebrate these incredible achievements at a Fringe-themed event.